 Drupal and Composer: Part 1 — Understanding Composer

 As any developer working with Drupal 8 knows, working with Composer has become an integral part of working with Drupal.
 This can be daunting for those without previous experience working with the command line, and can still be a confusing experience for those who do.
-This is the first post in an explorative series of blog posts I will be writing on Composer, hopefully clearing up some of the confusion around it.
+This is the first post in an explorative series of blog posts on Drupal and Composer, hopefully clearing up some of the confusion.
 The four blog posts on this topic will be as follows:

 - Part 1: Understanding Composer

 - Part 2: Managing a Drupal 8 site with Composer